SalishSeaCast/SOG/docs/SOGcommand.rst

    optional arguments:
-     -h, --help            show this help message and exit --version             show program's version number and exit --dry-run             Don't do anything, just report what would be done.
+     -h, --help            show this help message and exit --dry-run             Don't do anything, just report what would be done.
+     --legacy-infile       INFILE is a legacy, Fortran-style infile.
+     --nice NICE           Priority to use for run.
+Defaults to 19.
      -o OUTFILE, --outfile OUTFILE
                            File to receive stdout from run.
 Defaults to INFILE.out
-     --nice NICE           Priority to use for run.
-Defaults to 19.
-     --watch               Show OUTFILE contents on screen while SOG run is in progress.
+     --version             show program's version number and exit --watch               Show OUTFILE contents on screen while SOG run is in progress.